 If you’re using the YouTube app on a mobile device:

-1 – Start playing the video and then tap the down arrow on the far-right side of the video’s title.
+1 – Start playing the video and then tap the video title.

 2 – Tap Show Transcript.

 You should now see a box on the screen containing a time-stamped transcript of everything that’s said in the entire video.

 You can now scroll through the written dialog as you please.
 If you click (or tap) on a line of dialog the video will “jump” to the place in the video where that line is spoken.

 If you’re watching the video on a computer you can save the transcript as a file and/or print it out if you want.
 Here’s how:

 1 – Highlight all the text in the transcript by clicking on the word Transcript at the top and dragging your mouse all the way to the last line of text.

 2 – Right-click and then select Copy from the pop-up menu.

 3 – Paste the transcript into Notepad.
 Now you can save the transcript as a text file and/or print it.